-Have you even noticed in stores that some peanut butters have a layer of clear liquid on top of the peanut butter?
+Have you ever noticed in stores that some peanut butters have a layer of clear liquid on top of the peanut butter?
 It doesn’t seem to matter whether it’s chunky or not, some brands just do.
 Other brands though do not have this layer and seem more homogeneous.

 There is nothing wrong though with those peanut butter with a layer on top.
 It’s just the natural peanut oil coming out and lying on top. you can just stir it through and it’s fine.
 But why, you might be wondering, don’t all peanut butters show this phenomenon?

-This is done by grinding those peanuts until they form a paste.
-Which is essentially peanut particles floating in peanut oil.
 The smoother the peanut butter, the more the peanuts have been ground and broken up into smaller particles.
 (You could do this at home as well, using a strong food processor or blender.)

 Why peanut butter splits

 Even though you need a lot of fat and even though the liquid fat makes for a silky peanut butter, that high amount of liquid fat has a disadvantage.
 There is so much fat that the particles can float within it.
 They are not packed extremely tightly.

 As a result, the peanut particles will sink down the oil over time due to a process called sedimentation.
 This is why some peanut butters in the store have a liquid layer on top.
 This layer is peanut oil!

 Simply mixing the split peanut butter will overcome the problem, no harm is done.
 However, the shelf life of peanut butter that splits tends to be shorter than that of non-splitting peanut butter.
 The reason for this lies with the peanut oils.
 These oils can oxidize when they come into contact with air.
 This will create off-smells and off-flavors.